AU-HC/electionguard-verifier-go/README.md

 must follow the specification of ElectionGuard version 1.0 or 1.1

 The verifier also has alternate options which can be set, using the following flags:
-- `-o` of type `string`: Which specifies if the verifier, should output a JSON file with additional verification information to the specified path.
+- `-o` of type `string`: Specifies if the verifier, should output a JSON file with additional verification information to the specified path.
+- `-c` of type `bool` : Specifies if the verifier should verify the steps concurrent.
+The default value is true.
-- `-v` of type `int`: Which specifies the logging level for the verifier, the options are:
+- `-v` of type `int`: Specifies the logging level for the verifier, the options are:
     - *0* : Will log nothing (default)
     - *1* : Logging of information
     - *2* : Logging of debug